Difference Between Fistula and Shunt

 Fistula vs Shunt

-The difference between fistula and shunt is that arteriovenous fistulas are made using blood vessels and the body’s tissues.
+The difference between a fistula and a shunt is that arteriovenous fistulas are made using blood vessels and the body’s tissues.
 On the other hand, a dialysis shunt is made using synthetic tubular material that creates a passage between a vein and an artery.
 The risk of infection is much less in arteriovenous fistulas than in a shunt.

 Fistula vs Shunt